spec-first/connexion/README.rst

    :target: https://github.com/zalando/connexion/blob/master/LICENSE
    :alt: License

-Connexion is a framework on top of Flask_ that automagically handles HTTP requests based on `OpenAPI 2.0 Specification`_ (formerly known as Swagger Spec) of your API described in `YAML format`_.
-Connexion allows you to write a Swagger specification, then maps the endpoints to your Python functions; this makes it unique, as many tools generate the specification based on your Python code.
+Connexion is a framework that automagically handles HTTP requests based on `OpenAPI Specification`_ (formerly known as Swagger Spec) of your API described in `YAML format`_.
+Connexion allows you to write an OpenAPI specification, then maps the endpoints to your Python functions; this makes it unique, as many tools generate the specification based on your Python code.
 You can describe your REST API in as much detail as you want; then Connexion guarantees that it will work as you specified.

 We built Connexion this way in order to: